Surajkumar-Analyst/sql-data-warehouse-project/03_Data_Analytics/scripts/README.md

 # 💻 SQL Concepts Demonstrated

-This module showcases practical analytical SQL skills, including:
+This module demonstrates practical use of SQL for business analytics, including:

 * Common Table Expressions (CTEs)
+* Aggregate Functions
 * Window Functions
-* Aggregate Functions
+* CASE Expressions
 * GROUP BY & HAVING
+* Joins
-* CASE Expressions
+* Date Functions
 * Ranking Functions
-* Date Functions
-* Joins
 * Views
-* Business KPI Calculations
 * Customer Segmentation
+* Product Segmentation
+* KPI Calculations
 * Running Totals
-* Percentage Contribution Analysis
+* Contribution Analysis

 ---

-# 📊 Business Value
+# 📌 Key Insights Generated

-The analyses performed in this module help answer critical business questions such as:
+The analyses performed in this module help answer important business questions such as:

-* What products drive the most revenue?
+* Which products generate the highest revenue?
-* Who are the most valuable customers?
+* Which customers are the most valuable?
-* How has the business grown over time?
+* How has revenue changed over time?
-* Which customer segments contribute the most?
+* Which categories contribute the most to total sales?
-* Which categories should receive more business focus?
+* Which products require business attention?

-These insights enable data-driven decision making and provide a strong foundation for dashboards and executive reporting.
+* How should customers be segmented for better decision making?

 ---

-# 🚀 Future Improvements
+# 🚀 Business Impact

-Potential enhancements for this project include:

-* Interactive Power BI dashboards
-* SQL stored procedures for automated reporting
-* Scheduled report generation
-* Additional customer lifetime value (CLV) analysis
-* Predictive sales forecasting
-* RFM (Recency, Frequency, Monetary) customer segmentation
+The final analytical layer transforms raw transactional data into actionable business insights.

+By combining multiple analytical techniques with reusable SQL reports, the project delivers a comprehensive view of business performance that can support:

+* Executive Reporting
+* Sales Performance Monitoring
+* Customer Analysis
+* Product Analysis
+* Business Strategy
+* Dashboard Development

+The Customer Report and Product Report are designed as reusable analytical views that can be directly connected to visualization tools such as **Power BI** or **Tableau**.

 ---

 # 🎓 Learning Outcomes

-Through this project, I strengthened my understanding of:
+Through this module, I strengthened my understanding of:

-* Business Analytics with SQL
+* Business Analytics using SQL
 * KPI Development
 * Customer Behavior Analysis
-* Product Performance Evaluation
+* Product Performance Analysis
 * Time Series Analysis
-* Analytical Query Design
+* Business Reporting
-* Report Development
+* SQL View Development
-* Translating Business Questions into SQL Solutions
+* Translating Business Questions into Data-Driven Solutions

-This module completes the end-to-end analytics workflow by transforming a well-designed data warehouse into actionable business insights.
+This module completes the end-to-end analytics workflow by transforming a structured SQL Data Warehouse into meaningful business intelligence.